-Most frequent concerns: work-related stress and work-life balance due to a pattern of unprofessional treatment; sick buildings causing allergy and related flare-ups; insufficient mandatory training addressing only reactive moves (such as, after the violation or incident) instead of teaching preventative measures to be proactive.
+Most frequent concerns: Work-related stress and work-life balance due to a pattern of unprofessional treatment; insufficient mandatory training addressing only reactive moves (such as, after the violation or incident) instead of teaching preventative measures to be proactive.

-7. Services/Administrative Issues (Presented 16 times)
+7. Services/Administrative Issues (Presented 20 times)